VALIS-software/valis-hpgv/README.md

 }
 ```

-...
+### Testing our Custom Track

-- To make this track type available we call
+To make our new track type available we call `GenomeVisualizer.registerTrackType` before calling `new GenomeVisualizer` in `App.ts`:

 ```typescript
 GenomeVisualizer.registerTrackType('dual-signal', DualSignalTileLoader, DualSignalTrack);